amananandsrivastav/java-fsd/README.md

 In zip file(Phase2_PracticeProject1(1-10)) all  Practice Project Solution pdf are present.
 In zip file(Phase2_PracticeProject2(1-6)) all  Practice Project Solution pdf are present.
 In zip file(Phase2_PracticeProject3(1-8)) all  Practice Project Solution pdf are present.
+In zip file(Phase2_PracticeProject4(1-5)) all  Practice Project Solution pdf are present.